Oxore/fusesoc-demos/Readme.md

 ## Usage

-Clone this repository:
+Clone the repository:

 ```
 git clone https://github.com/Oxore/fusesoc-demos
 cd fusesoc-demos
 ```

-Run following command to initialize local library provided by this repository:
+Run the following command to initialize a local library of cores provided by this repository:

 ```
 fusesoc library add local cores
 ```

-Then you can any demo with any target.
+Then you can run any demo with any target.
-For example `blinky` core `sim` target for simulation:
+For example run the `sim` target of the `blinky` core to perform a simulation:

 ```
 fusesoc run --target=sim blinky
 ```

-Or build and program `blinky` demo to a board:
+Or build and program the `blinky` demo to a board using Quartus:

 ```
 fusesoc run --target=synth blinky